 You don't need to wait until you have nowhere to stay.
 The council might be able to prevent you becoming homeless.

 What to expect

-The council checks if you qualify for emergency housing.
+If you're already homeless, they'll check if you qualify for emergency housing.